 Nagamma was the tall, eight year old girl in the class picture that we took in second grade.
-I was seated next to my teacher with my eyes wide open and she was standing in the row behind us with her eyes and eyebrows made darker with eyeliner and her braided hair tied in ribbons.
-Her mouth firmly shut and her eyes looking at the camera with confidence.
+I was seated next to my teacher with my eyes wide open and she was standing in the row behind us with her eyes and eyebrows made darker with eyeliner and her braided hair tied in ribbons and adorned with flowers.
+Her mouth was firmly shut and her eyes were looking at the camera with confidence.

-Nagamma’s bold voice was just the beginning of her growing interest in learning and it also signaled her gaining confidence in her abilities.
+Nagamma’s bold voice in second grade was just the beginning of her growing interest in learning and it also signaled her gaining confidence in her abilities.
 Looking back, I think that was the year Nagamma began to know herself and had discovered that reading and doing arithmetic was not just for upper caste children.
 She had figured out the secret to learning and it just came easy to her.That was also the year, she was beginning to consider that she was an equal to anyone in the class.
 You see, Nagamma was from the washermen’s community, who were considered as less than equal to those from upper caste.

 At the end of fifth grade, my parents decided that I was finally ready to trek the congested, traffic infested long way to a good high school(Grades 6-12) that my father’s side of the family went to.
 Many of my classmates from poor and some untouchable* families did not continue their studies and dropped out of school and Nagamma became one of such victims.
 She informed us that her mother had decided not to send her to high school and I vaguely remember teachers trying to tell her to continue.

 I asked her, ” Do you recognize me?
-I am …., your classmate!
+I am …., your classmate!”

 I felt sad that I had called her.
-In that embarrassed smile, I sensed what could have been.
+In that sad, embarrassed smile, I sensed what could have been.
 In those years, she had really pulled ahead of the children from upper class and educated background, and she was almost a leader of that group.
 She had proved that she was superior to them and now she had lost everything and fell prey to the society’s and life’s callousness.

 I think back to that meeting moment- She seemed lonely and she did not look like she had been married.
 I wonder where she is now and how her life is.